OleksiyM/grokchat/README.md

 - The application requires a modern browser with support for IndexedDB, Service Workers, and ES Modules
 - OpenAI API compatibility is assumed for chat completions (`/v1/chat/completions`) and model listing (`/v1/models`)
 - Current limitations:
-  - Streaming responses are not implemented in this version
+  - Streaming responses are supported and can be toggled per-chat
   - Some formatting issues may occur with complex markdown
-  - Layout may have issues on certain devices
+  - Layout may have issues on certain devices (work in progress)

 ## Contributing